Dr Margaret MacDougall

 - Member of the Year 4 SSC (Student-Selected Components) Exam Sub-Board

-- Personal Tutor for undergraduate medical students from Years 1 – 5 (September 2006 - August 2015)
+- Director of Studies/Personal Tutor for undergraduate medical students from Years 1 – 5 (September 2006 - August 2015)

 - Following an introductory lecture, my contact hours with students are largely on a one-to-one basis.
 To assist students outside of contact hours, I have developed comprehensive questionnaire design and statistics resource pages within the Edinburgh Electronic Medical Curriculum (EEMeC).

 Undergraduate research project supervision